-American merchants are likely to be a little sceptical about the long-awaited introduction of Europay-Mastercard-Visa (EMV) chip cards into the country, which have been present for quite a long time in other countries.
+American merchants are likely to be a little skeptical about the long-awaited introduction of Europay-Mastercard-Visa (EMV) chip cards into the country, which have been present for quite a long time in other countries.
 “Why the negativity?”
 I hear you ask.
 Although EMV cards are very effective in preventing fraud in card-present transactions, they are not so protective in card-not-present transactions, which are purchases made online and via telephone.

 The truth is, these cards offer no more protection than the magnetic-stripe cards they are due to replace.
 The UK, which converted to EMV cards in 2004, experienced card-not-present fraud statistics as high as 62% in 2010, a big difference from the 30% in 2004.
-Not only this, but Canada, who converted to EMV shortly after the United Kingdom, saw a 19% increase in online fraud in 2010 compared to 2 years previously.
+Not only this, but Canada, which converted to EMV shortly after the United Kingdom, saw a 19% increase in online fraud in 2010 compared to 2 years previously.
 In these countries, online channels are the major source of card fraud.
 It is no wonder that many e-merchants in America are worrying that the same will happen to this country.

 Although fraud-prevention measures made by card networks, such as card verification values (CVVs) and codes on the back of the card are helpful, they are not as effective as in-house data when it comes to preventing online fraud, according to Priebe, the director of payment strategies in Southwest Airline’s treasury operation.
 He also said that, although Southwest and many other companies will be on high alert when EMV is introduced, the situation is not likely to grow as bad as the situation in Europe.